system-er/Godot3DInterpreter/README.md

 Its based on a tutorial https://strongminds.dk/artikler/writing-a-small-parser-interpreter-part-1-scanner/
 and from this tutorial https://ruslanspivak.com/lsbasi-part18/ i changed the variable system to AR and stack, procedures with parameter now work.

-- written in C# with Godot 4.0 rc3
+- written in C# with Godot 4.0 mono

 example interpreterprogram procedure with PENSIZE 3:
 ![Pic1](Godot3DInterpreter/pics/firstpic.JPG)